Overview of Deep Learning

 This tutorial series guides you through the basics of Deep Learning, setting up an environment in your system to building the very first Deep Neural Network model.

 Table of Content:

 Watch this Deep Learning Tutorial

 Deep Learning is a subset of Machine Learning which is used to achieve Artificial Intelligence.
 Confusing?
 Let us look at the diagram given below to have a better understanding of these words.

 In other words, Deep Learning is an approach to learning where we can make a machine imitate the network of neurons in a human brain.
-It consists of algorithms which allow machines to train to perform tasks like speech, image recognition and Natural Language Processing.
-It is a statistical approach based on Deep Networks, where we break down a task and distribute into machine learning algorithms.
+It consists of algorithms that allow machines to train to perform tasks like speech, image recognition, and Natural Language Processing.
+It is a statistical approach based on Deep Networks, where we break down a task and distribute it into machine learning algorithms.
 These algorithms are constructed with connected layers.
-In between first layer or input layer and last layer or output layer we have set of hidden layers in between that eventually gave rise to the word Deep which means networks that join neurons in more than two layers.
+In between the first layer or input layer and the last layer or output layer we have a set of hidden layers in between that eventually gave rise to the word Deep which means networks that join neurons in more than two layers.
 These neurons are connected to one another, which propagates the input signal after it goes through the process.
 In Deep Learning a network can consume a large amount of input data, then process them through multiple layers because of which we can learn complex features of the data.

 Now that we have gathered an idea of what Deep Learning is, let’s see why we need Deep Learning.

 Interested in learning Machine Learning?
 Click here to learn more in this Machine Learning Training in New York!